ApexRMS/wisdm/docs/_sections/section02.md

 ### Split data for model training and testing
 Checking "Yes" in the *Split data for model training and testing* tab will allow some of the data to be withheld from modeling and used for validating the models.
 ### Proportion of data used for model training
+This field should be specified if the *Split data for model training and testing* field is marked "Yes".
 The *Proportion of data used for model training* option accepts proportions as decimals.
 For example, if this proportion is 0.3, 30% of the *Field Data* will be withheld for model validation.
 ### Use cross validation for model selection
 Checking "Yes" in the *Use cross validation for model selection* tab will further split data into cross validation folds, testing the models on a subset of the data that was not used to train the model.
 ### Stratify cross-validation folds by the response
 Checking "Yes" in the *Stratify cross-validation folds by the response* tab will ensure that the cross-validation folds will be representative of the distribution of the response values.
 ### Number of cross-validation folds
 The *Number of cross-validation folds* tab specifies how many cross-validation folds will be included in the *Scenario*.
+Input an integer that reflects the number of cross validation folds desired (ex.: 10).
 <p id="heading06"> <h2>Spatial Multiprocessing</h2> </p>

 The **Spatial Multiprocessing** datasheet contains a tiling raster used for spatial multiprocessing.